- Why do I need these two tables?

 - How do the buttons “Export to CSV” and “Copy to Clipboard” work?

 Table 1 contains all the unique words that occur in the found phrases.
 The number of words is indicated by the results in parentheses.
 Table 2 compiles the search

 In Table 1, you can do several things at once.
 First of all, you can click on any word in Table 1 and as a result, Table 2 will show you only those phrases that contain the selected word.
 You can choose not only one but several words right away.
 In order to see all the results again – just click on “All keywords” section.

 You can also flag words as unnecessary – just click on the “eye” icon to the right of the word, and all the phrases that contain such a word will be marked as unnecessary.
 Then, when you transport the results to CSV, only the desired results will be unloaded.

 In addition, you can filter words – just click on the “filter” icon and enter the desired word or part of the word.

 In Table 2 you can filter, sort and mark the obtained results as unnecessary ones.

 Kparser Rank is an index that reveals the importance of the particular phrase compared to the rest obtained phrases.
 Its basis is the frequency range of each word from the phrase among the obtained results.

-Yes, you can.
-Only the results will be regularly updated.
-Therefore, we recommend carrying out a serious processing of the results already after you press the “Stop” button, and the result will be set
+No, you can carry out a serious processing of the results already after you press the “Stop” button.

 The Depth of the search indicates for how many levels of results we will look for clues.
 For example, we are looking for clues for the word “Car”.
 Among the results are: car wash, car parts, etc. A 0 level means that we will receive all these tips and stop the search.
 Level 1 states that we will seek for clues for results themselves, i.e. line up a car wash, car parts and so on, for each new level.